napari/docs/docs/howtos/extending/magicgui.md

 The most flexible return type annotation is {attr}`napari.types.LayerDataTuple`: it gives you full control over the layer that will be created and added to the viewer.
-(It also lets you update an existing layer with a matching name).
+It also lets you update an existing layer with a matching name.

 A {attr}`~napari.types.LayerDataTuple` is a {class}`tuple` in one of the following three forms:

 1. `(layer_data,)`
-   - a single item tuple containing only layer data (will be interpreted as an image).
+   - a single item tuple containing only layer data (will be interpreted as an 'image' layer).
 2. `(layer_data, {})`
    - a 2-tuple of `layer_data` and a metadata {class}`dict`. the keys in the
      metadata `dict` must be valid keyword arguments to the corresponding